 Sugar kelp is a large brown algae species that can grow to lengths over 2 meters.
 The kelp has three components, the blade, the stalk, (stipe) and the anchor, (holdfast) which is used to attach the kelp to a hard substrate like a piling, wharf or rock.

 This kelp is usually a dark brown color with a rippled appearance that makes it look a lasagna noodle.
 It also has dimples, along the length of its blade on each side.
 When it dries, a sugary white deposit forms on the kelp’s surface, which is how it got the name.
 It is not sweet though.

-It is a cold water species common off the Pacific Northwest Coast and can be found from Alaska to California.
-Did you know that if you hang a piece of sugar kelp in your home, it can tell you the weather outlook, it will turn soft when a low pressure system is moving in with clouds and rain and will turn brittle when a high pressure system with blue sky’s is moving in.
+It is a cold water species common off the coast of BC and can be found from Alaska to California.
+Did you know that if you hang a piece of sugar kelp in your home, it can tell you the weather outlook, it will turn soft when a low-pressure system is moving in with clouds and rain and will turn brittle when a high-pressure system with blue skies is moving in.